DreamLayer

 • Privacy: Proactive cards with nested Events / People / Places cues, Focus mode, Incognito, Text pop-ups, Email pop-ups, Summarize long emails, Pause memory capture.

-• Oracle: the wake word (fixed "Hey Oracle" today), Proactive alerts, Live fact-checker (Veritas), Answer-ahead, wake sources (voice, tap, gaze, raise), and listening feedback (visual, audio, haptic).
+• Juno: the wake word (fixed "Hey Juno" today), Proactive alerts, Live fact-checker (Veritas), Answer-ahead, wake sources (voice, tap, gaze, raise), and listening feedback (visual, audio, haptic).

 • Devices and brain: glasses status and the link to the Brain tab.